 The Audio-Technica ATH-M50xBT2 is a solid pair of headphones that can pull double duty.
 A great set for DJing but equally impressive for general listening.
 Below are the highlights before we get into the details.

-The Audio-Technica ATH-M50xBT2 is a quality pair of Bluetooth headphones.
+The Audio-Technica ATH-M50xBT2 is one of the best wireless DJ headphones.
 Plenty of useful features along with good accessories.
 Let’s get to the nitty-gritty of what these headphones have to offer.

 The first thing that jumped out at me with the Audio-Technica ATH-M50xBT2 is the change to the sound profile.
 The previous model resembled the ATH-M50x with its rich and punchy low-end response.
 As a fan of bass-heavy music, it’s a satisfying pair of headphones.
 Well suited to DJing.
 In contrast, the ATH-M50xBT2 offers a more balanced response.
 There is still some colorization but not as pronounced as the regular ATH-M50x or the previous ATH-B50xBT.